Qualifications

 Journal Article

-Biomarker-guided duration of Antibiotic Treatment in Children Hospitalised with confirmed or suspected bacterial infection (BATCH): Protocol for a randomised controlled trial
+Procalcitonin-guided duration of antibiotic treatment in children hospitalised with confirmed or suspected bacterial infection in the UK (BATCH): a pragmatic, multicentre, open-label, two-arm, individually randomised, controlled trial

 Research interests

-As a statistical methodologist, Dr. Chao Huang's research interests arise in the development of statistical methodology in various research fields, particularly when it applies to clinical and medical science.
-This includes experimental design, longitudinal data analysis, survival analysis, missing data issues and informative observations, joint modelling approach and variable selection.
+As a statistical methodologist, Dr. Chao Huang’s research interests lie in the development of methodological and applied statistical research in various fields, with a specific focus on health-related sciences.
+This includes longitudinal data analysis, addressing missing data issues and informative observations, survival analysis, utilising joint modelling approach, conducting variable selection, performing simulation-based sample size calculations, and determining the adjusted anchor-based minimal clinically important difference.

 Lead investigator